united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 If for example a batch of screws is supplied to one asset with only one datamatrix code (one AID) for all screws together, there will only be one MQTT message under the topic `uniqueProduct` created for the batch with one AID, a newly generated UID and with the default supply asset `storage`.
-- The batch AID is then used as parent for a MQTT message under the topic `addParentToChild` (-> mqtt-to-postgres will always fetch the same parent uid for the inheritanceTable)
+- The batch AID is then used as parent for a MQTT message under the topic `addParentToChild`.
+  (-> mqtt-to-postgres will repeatedly fetch the same parent uid for the inheritanceTable)
-- The batch AID only changes when new batch AID is scanned
+- The batch AID only changes when new batch AID is scanned.

 ### MQTT-to-postgres
-The `MQTT-to-postgres` microservice now uses the MQTT Messages it gets from the broker and writes the information in the database.
-The microservice is not use-case specific, so the user does not need to change anything about it.
+The `MQTT-to-postgres` microservice now uses the MQTT messages it gets from the broker and writes the information in the database.
+The microservice is not use-case specific, so the user just needs to send it the correct MQTT messages.

 `MQTT-to-postgres` now needs to generate UID's and save the information in the database, because the database uses UID's to store and link all the generated data efficiently.
-Note that the incoming MQTT messages are contextualized with AID's.
+Remember that the incoming MQTT messages are contextualized with AID's.

-Now we can divide the task of `MQTT-to-postgres` in three:
+We can divide the task of `MQTT-to-postgres` in three (regarding the digital shadow):
-- Use the MQTT message under the Topic **/uniqueProduct** which gives us the AID and the Asset and make an entry in the uniqueProduct table containing the AID and a newly generated UID.
+- Use the MQTT message under the Topic **uniqueProduct** which gives us the AID and the Asset and make an entry in the uniqueProduct table containing the AID and a newly generated UID.
   1. Generate UID (with snowflake: https://en.wikipedia.org/wiki/Snowflake_ID)
-  2. Store new UID and all data from /uniqueProduct MQTT Message in uniqueProductTable
+  2. Store new UID and all data from **uniqueProduct** MQTT Message in the  `uniqueProductTable`

-- Use **/productTag and /productTagString** MQTT messages.
-The AID (child) and the AssetId is used to look for the uniqueProduct of the Child to get the UID of the child.
-The product Tag information is then stored with the UID in the TimescaleDB
+- Use **productTag and productTagString** topic MQTT messages.
+The AID and the AssetId is used to look for the uniqueProduct the massages belong to.
+The `productTag` information is then stored with the UID in the TimescaleDB
-  1. Look in TimescaleDB, uniqueProductTable for the uniqueProduct with the same Asset and AID from the /productTag massage (the child)
+  1. Look in TimescaleDB, `uniqueProductTable` for the uniqueProduct with the same Asset and AID from the `productTag` massage (the child)
-  2. Get the UID when found from the child (if not found, write /productTag message in a buffer, which is regularly step 1. to find the missing uniqueProducts)
+  2. Get the UID when found from the child (that is why it is important to send the `uniqueProduct` message before sending `productTag`/`productTagString`).
-  3. Write productTag information without AID, instead with the found UID in the uniqeProductTable
+  3. Write productTag information without AID, instead with the found UID in the uniqueProductTable

-- Use the **/addParentToChild** message.
+- Use the **addParentToChild** message.
 Retrieve the child UID by using the child AID and the Asset.
 Get the parent UID's by finding the last time the parents AID's were stored in the uniqueProductTable.
-  1. Look in TimescaleDB, uniqueProductTable for the uniqueProduct with the same Asset and AID as written in the child of the /addParentToChild meassage
+  1. Look in TimescaleDB, `uniqueProductTable` for the uniqueProduct with the same Asset and AID as written in the child of the /addParentToChild message
-  2. Look in the TimescaleDB, uniqueProductTable for all other assets for the last time the AID of the Parents was used and get UID's
+  2. Look in the TimescaleDB, `uniqueProductTable` for all other assets for the last time the AID of the parent was used and get the UID
-  3. Write UID of child and two UID's of parents in the productInheritanceTable
+  3. Write UID of child and UID of the parent in the `productInheritanceTable`

-Possible Problems:
+**Possible Problems:**
-- The /uniqueProduct of the child has to be made before we can store /productTag or /productTagString.
+- The `uniqueProduct` MQTT message of the child has to be made before we can store `productTag` or `productTagString` messages.
-- All /uniqueProducts of one step at one asset need to be stored before we can process /addParentToChild
+- All `uniqueProducts` of one step at one asset need to be stored before we can process `addParentToChild` messages.
+This means we also need to send possible parent `uniqueProduct` MQTT messages (asset = `storage`) before.

 ### Sql Database Structure (timescaleDB)
 *The structure of the timescaleDB might be changed in the future.*
 {{< imgproc timescaleDB Fit "2026x1211" >}}{{< /imgproc >}}
 ![postgreSQL_DatabaseVis_04](https://user-images.githubusercontent.com/87082063/127060211-4a70f8d8-5d43-487f-b5e5-9e34e6fd17f6.png)
-Four tables are expecially relevant:
+Four tables are especially relevant:
-- `uniqueProductTable` contains entrys with a pair of one UID and one AID.
+- `uniqueProductTable` contains entries with a pair of one UID and one AID and other data.
 - `productTagTable` and `productTagStringTable` store information referenced to the UID's in the `uniqueProductTable`.
   Stored is everything from individual measurements to quality classes.

-- `productInheritanceTable` contains pairs of child and parent.
+- `productInheritanceTable` contains pairs of child and parent UID's.
 The table as a whole thereby contains the complete inheritance information of each individual part.
 One entry describes one edge of the inheritance tree.

 ### Factoryinsight + Rest API
-To make the relevant Data used for digital shadow available we need to provide new REST API's. `Factoryinsight` is the microservice doing that task.
-It accesses the timescaleDB database, fetches the data and sends it as in the request specified.
+To make the relevant data used for digital shadow available we need to provide new REST API's. `Factoryinsight` is the microservice doing that task.
+It accesses the timescaleDB database, fetches the data and sends it like the request specified.

 #### Implemented functionality for digital shadow